Academic and Non-Academic Credit Rules

 • Courses must be awarded a C- or above in a letter grade system to be considered for transfer, although applying credit toward a major may have a higher grade requirement.

-• Courses must be comparable in nature, content, and level to the learning experience offered by Principia College.
+• Courses must be comparable in nature, content, and level of learning while being appropriate and applicable to the learning experience of the programs offered by Principia College.

-To begin the process of seeking credit, students must provide an official transcript to the Registrar’s Office at Principia College and must provide access to course descriptions, and in some cases a syllabus.
+To begin the process of transferring credit, students must provide an official transcript to the Principia College Registrar’s Office.
+Course descriptions, and in some cases a syllabus, may also be required.
 A transcript is official when it is sent directly to the Registrar's Office from the issuing institution, or when it is issued to the student in a sealed envelope and it remains sealed until received at the Registrar's Office.

-The Registrar’s Office handles transfer credit and the General Education Committee authorizes general education credit.
-Currently-enrolled students must get prior approval from the Registrar’s Office to guarantee that a course they plan to take from another institution will receive transfer credit.
+The Registrar’s Office reviews and processes all transfer credit and the General Education Committee authorizes general education credit.
+Currently enrolled students must receive pre-approval from the Registrar’s Office to guarantee that a course they plan to take from another institution will receive transfer credit.
 For September and January graduates, transcripts from other institutions must be received in the Registrar's Office a minimum of 10 days prior to the graduation date.
-For May 2024 graduates, transcripts from other institutions must be received by 5:00 p.m., February 2.
+For May 2025 graduates, transcripts from other institutions must be received by 5:00 p.m., February 7.
 See the Academic Calendar for additional information.

-For courses that are clearly comparable to Principia courses, the Registrar’s Office will assign credit for the matching course number.
-For courses that are not clearly comparable, the chair of the appropriate department will review the information and determine whether or not credit can be given.
+For transfer courses that have an established precedent to Principia courses, the Registrar’s Office will assign credit for the equivalent Principia course.
+For transfer courses that are not clearly comparable, the chair of the appropriate department will review the information and determine whether credit can be given.
 For courses across departments or divisions the review will be completed by the division head (for courses within a single division) or by the College Curriculum Committee (for courses across more than one division).
-When a course is reviewed, whether by a department chair or the division head, a recommendation may be made as to whether or not the transfer course seems to meet the requirements for a LADR (Liberal Arts Distribution Requirement) designation.
+When a course is reviewed, whether by a department chair or the division head, a determination may be made as to whether the transfer course seems to meet the requirements for a LADR (Liberal Arts Distribution Requirement) designation.

 If a transfer course receives credit as a comparable Principia course that has a LADR attribute, the transfer course will also receive the LADR attribute.
-If the course is received for general credit, a student may apply to the General Education Committee for a LADR attribute.
+If the course is received for general elective credit without a LADR attribute, a student may petition the General Education Committee for a LADR attribute.
 The General Education Committee will review these requests, taking into consideration the recommendation from the department chair or division head.
 If either course credit or a LADR attribute is denied, the student will receive a brief written explanation as to which criteria have not been met and how the determination was made.

 Transfer credit is not figured into a student’s Principia grade point average.
 Transfer courses may be used to fulfill major or minor requirements at the discretion of the department chairs concerned; however, some departments may require a grade higher than a C- for such courses.